ciromattia/kcc/README.md

 - [unrar](http://www.rarlab.com/download.htm) *(For CBR support)*

 ### For compiling/running from source:
-- Python 2.7+ - Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows)
+- Python 2.7+ - Included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows.
 - PyQt4 4.10+ - Please refer to official documentation for installing into your system.
 - [Pillow](http://pypi.python.org/pypi/Pillow/) - For comic optimizations.
 Please refer to official documentation for installing into your system.